rust-lang/blog.rust-lang.org/posts/2024-05-17-enabling-rust-lld-on-linux.md

 #### Summary

-rustc will use `rust-lld` on `x86_64-unknown-linux-gnu` nightlies, for much improved linking times.
+rustc will use `rust-lld` on `x86_64-unknown-linux-gnu` nightlies, for much improved linking times, starting in tomorrow's rustup nightly (`nightly-2024-05-18`).
 Let us know if you encounter problems, by [opening an issue](https://github.com/rust-lang/rust/issues/new/choose) on GitHub.